Ruprekha Banerjee: Personal life

-In 2005, she moved to Mumbai with her family after being crowned the winner of Fame Gurukul.
+In 2005, she moved to Mumbai with her family after being crowned the runner up of Fame Gurukul.

 She is married to Nalinakshya Bhattacharya and has a daughter, Sheerin Bhattacharya.

 Awards

-She has won and has been nominated for a number of awards.
-She won the "Fame Gurukul" Award for Most Promising reality show for Mast, the award and the “Sera Bengali-2006” Award.
-She won the "Sananda Adittiya” Award, Best Rising Singer Award 2012 - Kalakar Awards, Best Album 2012, "Bharat Nirman Award" - 2013 for Best Raising Singer - Female and was nominated for "Bondhu Hobe".
+She has won and been nominated for several awards.
+She received the "Fame Gurukul" Award for Most Promising Reality Show for Mast, the "Sera Bengali-2006" Award, and the "Sananda Adittiya" Award.
+Additionally, she won the Best Rising Singer Award at the 2012 Kalakar Awards, the Best Album Award in 2012, and the "Bharat Nirman Award" in 2013 for Best Rising Singer – Female.
+She was also nominated for "Bondhu Hobe."